 Hard-working candidates should be encouraged to go after jobs in creative ways, make direct contact and create relationships, but instead, they are asked to avoid contact and fit themselves into a broken box.
 No wonder candidates are now ghosting employers.

-Raised by wolves in HR, Liz Ryan has never worked for an HR person.
+Raised by wolves in HR, Liz has never worked for an HR person.
 She learned by simply doing it.
-She explains online recruiting tools are designed to keep candidates away and help HR people not actually do their job.
+She explains online recruiting tools are designed to keep candidates away and help HR people avoid doing their job.

-She believes they are dangerous and, just like any online tool, filter out the best candidates.
+She believes these tools are dangerous and, just like any online tool, filter out the best candidates.
 They also rely on keywords, and of course, keywords rely on input from hiring people.
 Input that is deeply flawed.

 HR People Are Likely Terrified

-HR people seem to think their job is just to keep their CEO or company out of court Ryan explained, but that’s not their job.
+HR people seem to think their job is just to keep their CEO or company out of court Liz explained, but that’s not their job.
 Their job is to create an amazing place to work.
-She says CHRO’s need to have this talk with their CEO and help them understand what their role is supposed to be.
+She says CHROs need to have this talk with their CEO and help them understand what their role is supposed to be.

 The fact is, introducing a legal document between humans can destroy the relationship, according to previous guest Dan Ariely.
 HR’s primary job should be to help humans, not legally protect an organization.